amiteliav/CSD-Audio-Visual/README.md

 # CSD-Audio-Visual
-### Concurrent Speaker Detection: A Multi-Microphone Transformer-Based Approach
+### Audio-Visual Approach For Multimodal Concurrent Speaker Detection

 This repository contains the code for the **audio-visual model** presented in the paper:
 📄 **"Audio-Visual Approach For Multimodal Concurrent Speaker Detection"**